What Are Assertive Pro-forms?

 Here, we are genuinely asking a question.
 We have no clue what the answer would be.

-Here, we have a presupposition that someone might answer us.
+Here, we have a presupposition that someone might answer.

 Assertive Words in Negative Sentences

-Typically, negative sentences usually take non-assertive forms but that is not always the case.
-But note that there is a distinct difference in meaning between using assertive and non-assertive words:
+Negative sentences usually take non-assertive forms but that is not always the case.
+Note that there is a distinct difference in meaning between using assertive and non-assertive words.
+When assertive words are used in negative sentences, they often imply an identifiable object or person.
+Whereas non-assertive words imply absence of a specific object or person.
+Compare the examples:

 ✗ I haven't spoken to